Mumsys/Mumsys-Js/src/Mumsys/Generic/README.md

     }

-Now the new item returns with the new value and will be updated in the manager to be available vor the next change or action.
+Now the new item returns with the new value and will be updated in the manager to be available for the next step.

 Thats all.
+A very simple but powerful option to handle data.